jamieyello/classtest/classtest/Functionality (ReadMe).txt

 Problems;
 -"print !!2" will print 2 not 1 (small innaccuracy)
--AND OR XOR only solves to 1 or 0
--END STOP crashes things

 Todo;
 -add ui
 -add support for PTC files and not just txt

 -data
--arrays
 -implement PRINT"", PRINT", ?"", ?"
 -dtread and tmread

--remove excess parenthesis from math strings on SBarr set as it interferes with isString and isNumeric -prevent system variables from being set in equalsSet
+-remove excess parenthesis from math strings on SBarr set as it interferes with isString and isNumeric

 Performance related (lower priority);